elliotberdy/screenshot-api/README.md

 - **networidle2** - wait for no more than two network connections for at least 500 ms before moving on to the next line of code
 - **load** - ensure that all resources, including scripts, stylesheets, and images, have been fully loaded before moving on to the next line of code

-This seemed to mostly solve the issue except for really large webpages and webpages that used "lazy load," which means the user must scroll down to the image to get it to start loading.
-I address this more later on in the shortcomings and next steps section, but I seemed to be getting the same results as the Chrome developer tool screenshot and therefore decided that this was a good enough benchmark at least for the time being.
+This seemed to mostly solve the issue except for really large webpages and webpages that used "lazy load," which means the user must scroll down to the image for the image to start loading.
+I address this more earlier on in the shortcomings and next steps section, but I seemed to be getting the same results as the Chrome developer tool screenshot and therefore decided that this was a good enough benchmark at least for the time being.

 ### Store the screenshot somewhere and return a URL

 I decided the next step would be to implement a version of the API that would return a URL to the screenshot instead of returning the base64 encoding of the image.

 Before implementing this, I had to decide how and where I would store the images.
-Below are the options I cam up with and their pros and cons:
+Below are the options I came up with and their pros and cons:

 1. **Store images on the server**